Volkswagen ponders extra Golf production for holidays

-FRANKFURT, June 24 (Reuters) - Volkswagen is looking for volunteers among its workforce in Wolfsburg, Germany, to build its flagship Golf hatchback during next month’s three-week plant holiday to keep up with customer orders.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) is looking for volunteers among its workforce in Wolfsburg, Germany, to build its flagship Golf hatchback during next month’s three-week plant holiday to keep up with customer orders.

 “Due to the high demand for the Golf, Volkswagen is examining whether to continue manufacturing in parts of the Wolfsburg plant during the summer holidays,” a spokesman for Europe’s largest carmaker said on Monday.